yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-40/facilitator/README.md

 ### Lab Prep

+* Students will be required to use a custom `webpack` to construct their lab today
+  * Rebuild and review the process from scratch
 * Demo the currently [deployed RESTy app](https://resty.netlify.com)
 * Whiteboard and plan out how to approach the architecture given knowledge of Redux being layered onto their core React knowledge